matheuscarvalho87/duplicate_customer_records/docs/process.md

 * understanding how to create a custom object in Salesforce
 * understanding APEX, class, triggers, anonymous scripts
 * understanding tests in Salesforce
+* validate performance issues, Salesforce has limits for CPU time, number of queries, number of records processed, etc

 ## Util commands for SF
   ### See all connected orgs
   sf org list